mherrmann/djevops/README.md

-# djevops

-Host Django without Docker
+# djevops: Host Django on bare metal

-djevops is a tool for deploying a Django web application to a Linux VPS.
-It runs the application "on bare metal".
+djevops is a command-line tool for deploying a Django web app to a Linux VPS.
+Unlike other tools, djevops runs the application "on bare metal".
 That is, without any abstraction layers such as Docker.
-This makes development fast and easy. djevops also solves many common issues, such as serving the site via httpS, log inspection, error emails, monitoring, background tasks, backups, automatic OS updates and secure defaults.
+This makes development fast and easy.
+Other features of djevops include:

-djevops grew out of Django apps I've been developing since 2014.
-When I found myself copy-pasting the same (but much improved) code for deploying a Django app for the eleventh time, I realized it is time to extract a reusable solution.
-My djevops apps currently serve hundreds of thousands of users and tens of millions of requests each month.

-## Features

- * Easily run your Django app as a public website.
- * No special infrastructure required - a USD 5 per month Linux VPS is enough.
+ * Automatic SSL certificate handling
+ * Emails to admins when server errors occur
- * Fast deployments.
+ * Database backups
- * Simple debugging and development.
+ * Built-in support for Celery and Redis
+ * Secret handling
+ * Easy access to log files
- * Great performance.
+ * Secure defaults

-## Prerequisites

-You need a Linux VPS running Debian 12+ with SSH `root` access.
-This machine needs to be reachable from the internet and have a domain name associated with it.
-For example, you can rent the VPS from [Linode](https://linode.com) and buy the domain from [DNSimple](https://dnsimple.com).
-Then, just create a DNS `A` record that ties the domain to the VPS's IP.

-## Getting started

-You need a file `djevops/deploy.yml` in your project directory that for example looks as follows:
+ * Automatic OS updates

+To get started with djevops, all you need is a Linux VPS running Ubuntu or Debian.
+Install djevops with `pip install djevops`.
+Then, execute `djevops init` in your Django app's Git repository.
+You get a config file that looks similar to the following:

 ```
-server: 172.104.151.194
+server: 1.2.3.4

 git:
   repo: mherrmann/djangotutorial